lookit/lookit-docs/docs/source/tutorial-access.rst

     :width: 300
     :align: center

-3. You should now see a message that 'Your request to join Experimenter has been submitted,' like below. **Send a private message (PM) to Kim on Slack** now that you have requested access, so we can approve you promptly!
+3. You should now see a message that 'Your request to join Experimenter has been submitted,' like below. **Send a private message (PM) to Kim Scott on Slack** now that you have requested access, so we can approve you promptly!
 (We are not notified about requests, and approval is quick but not automatic.)

 .. image:: _static/img/dashboard.png
     :alt: Login to experimenter image